Datsun 510: Japan

-In September 1970, the 1.3 and 1.5-L engines were replaced with 1.4-L units.
-In other parts of the world the 510 was equipped with the J-series OHV pushrod engines.
-In the US it remained a 1.6.
+In September 1970, the 1.3 and 1.5-liter engines were replaced with 1.4-liter units.
 In September 1971 the new, larger, Bluebird U (610) appeared in Japanese showrooms, but the 510 continued on sale as a lower-priced, more compact version.
-It also received a minor facelift with plastic surrounds for the headlamps, while the 1800 cc models were discontinued, and the chassis code was changed to 510N.
+It also received a minor facelift with plastic surrounds for the headlamps, while the 1800 cc models were discontinued.
+The chassis code was changed to 510N.